gbd77rc/esp32-iot-x509/docs/DeviceSensorSetup.md

 ![Back View](./images/Step3.png)
 ![Front View](./images/Step4.png)

-Once the external ariel is connected and end of the GPS Antenna is placed outside, or has a direct line of sight to the sky.
+Once the external ariel is connected and end of the GPS Antenna is placed outside, or has a direct line of sight to the sky, you are ready to power it.
 Make sure if you have double glazing, this can cause interference as well, open up the window if you can.
+When power is applied the GPS red led will start to flash any where between 5 seconds to a minute.
+If you leave it powered it should come alive.
+If after 5 minutes nothing is seen, either the antenna does not have line of sight to the satellites or you don't have enough power to the GPS, or it is broken.
+Those are generally the only reasons it will not work.
+Now getting something sensible from it is a different story.
+As long as the `RX` and `TX` pins are connected correctly the library should be able communicate with it.